 What are the rates offered?

-The interest rates on offer are sometimes slightly higher than those offered for instant-access accounts.
-However, the fact that you can only get money out a few times a year means no-notice accounts are much more restrictive.
+The interest rates are sometimes slightly higher than those offered for instant-access accounts.
+But the fact that you can only get money out a few times a year means no-notice accounts are much more restrictive.

 Who are they for?